kindrarichie/kindrarichie.github.io/backup5.md

 layout: default
 ---

-##Blog Post 5
+## Blog Post 5

-The past two weeks we worked on our first project assignment.
+This week and the last week we worked on our first project assignment.
 The project tasks are to:

-  -Select a group leader
+  1. Select a group leader

-  -Purchase a domain
+  2. Purchase a domain

-  -Setup an AWS VPC
+  3. Setup AWS VPC

-  -Setup a Web Server on AWS EC2
+  4. Setup a Web Server on AWS EC2

-  -Setup the domain using AWS Route53
+  5. Setup the domain using AWS Route53

-  -Generate TLS Certificates
+  6. Generate TLS Certificates

-  -Create and Ansibile Playbook that can install a web server and generate a generic webpage with our team name and team members
+  7. Create an Ansible Playbook that can install a web server and generate a generic webpage with our team names and team members

-  -Create an AWS diagram showing our infrastructure
+  8. Create an AWS diagram showing all of our infrastructure

-  -Document our work
+  9. Document our work

-My teammate is the group leader for the assignment.
-My individual task are to:
+My teammate is the group leader for this assignment.
+My individual tasks are to:

-  -Setup the AWS VPC
+  1. Setup AWS VPC

-  -Generate the webpage
+  2. Generate the webpage

-  -Create the service diagram
+  3. Create the service diagram

-  -Aid in documentation
+  4. Aid in documentation

-  -Aid in creating the presentation
+  5. Aid in creating the presentation

 One of the first tasks was to create a virtual private cloud and break our given subnet into public and private subnetworks to allow services in AWS to function properly.
 AWS does provide a VPC wizard, but I wanted to create the VPC manually so that I could understand each part.
 I chose